Flurazepam (By mouth)

 - Older adults may be more sensitive to some of the side effects from this medicine.

 - This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Stop taking this medicine and call your doctor right away if you have itching, hives, trouble with breathing, or any swelling of your hands, face, or mouth when you take this medicine.

 - This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
 This medicine may also cause sleep-related behaviors, such as driving a car (sleep-driving), walking (sleep-walking), having sex, making phone calls, or preparing and eating food while you are asleep or not fully awake.
 If these behaviors occur, tell your doctor right away.

-- This medicine may be habit-forming.
-If you feel that the medicine is not working as well, do not use more than your prescribed dose.
-Call your doctor for instructions.
+- This medicine can be habit-forming.
+Do not use more than your prescribed dose.
+Call your doctor if you think your medicine is not working.
 If you continue to have problems with sleeping, check with your doctor.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Severe drowsiness and weakness.

 - Unsteadiness, falling, or having a hard time standing up.

 If you notice these less serious side effects, talk with your doctor: